Manohar-gowda/Manage-Permissions/README.md

 # React + Vite
 # Made by "Manohar" for the company called VRV Security chennai based company.......
-#Preview the site i have already deployed by clicking below
+#Preview the site i have already deployed by clicking below.
   [Admin-page](https://manohar-gowda.github.io/vite-deploy/)
 gowdamanohar45@gmail.com
 <Done by the date 21-Nov-2024>